stacksgov/sips/sips/sip-001/sip-001-burn-election.md

 reverse a transaction _K_ blocks back if they consistently control over 50% of the total amount of tokens burned.

-## Implementation

-The Stacks blockchain leader election protocol will be written in Rust.

 ## Bitcoin Wire Formats

 The election process described in this SIP will be implemented for the Stacks blockchain